NATrinh/NATrinh.github.io/research.md

 {:start="9"}
 9. ‘Dynamics of Wealth Homogamy in Couples’ (with Philipp Lersch and Reinhard Schunck), *R&R*. &#124; [working paper](https://osf.io/preprints/socarxiv/yrjpf/)
-10. 'The (In)Appropriateness of Inequality: A Factorial Survey Experiment on Wealth Transfers within Familes' (with Daria Tisch and Manuel Schechtl), *R&R*.
 11. 'Stylized Facts about Attitudes towards Inequality: A Contrast between Income and Wealth' (with Moritz Hörl, Federico Scalese, and Mihaela-Claudia Pop), *R&R*.
 12. ‘Consolidated Trajectories?
 Social Class and Earnings Growth over the Life-Course’ (with Philipp Lersch and Caspar Kaiser), *under review*. &#124; [working paper](https://osf.io/preprints/socarxiv/k6atw_v1)
 13. ‘Unequal Estate Division for Wealth Perpetuation: Portfolios, Primogeniture, and Patrilineality’ (with Daria Tisch and Manuel Schechtl), *under review*.